Fall 2022 Sacred Music Workshop

 On Thursday morning, these breakout talks were presented:

-• Prof. William Mahrt, president of CMAA, on The distinctions of the Ordinary of the Mass
+• Prof. William Mahrt, president of CMAA, on The distinctions between the Mass ordinaries

 • Dr. Jennifer Donelson-Nowicka, professor of sacred music at St. Patrick Seminary, on Modes and their pedagogical utility